sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 ## Challenges I Encountered in MLOps:

--One big challenge I had was not finding enough good resources to learn MLOps properly.
+- One big challenge I had was not finding enough good resources to learn MLOps properly.
 It's a new field, so not everyone knows all about it.
 - I also have trouble fixing some bugs in my deployment pipelines.
 It's something I'm still working on.